Lighting Fireworks Remotely

 Firing systems at the lower price points – typically aimed at consumer use – generally offer a smaller number of cues, each of which is fired by pressing the corresponding button on the remote control.
 Whilst on some systems you can configure the remote to “fire all” or fire a sequence, generally it’s a case of activating one cue at a time.
 Which is perfectly fine for back garden displays of course.

-More advanced systems, heading towards £1k for example, offer significantly more features including full scripting of a show (you design it on computer and then download it to the firing system), computer control, synchronisation to music and so on.
+More advanced systems offer significantly more features including full scripting of a show (you design it on computer and then download it to the firing system), computer control, synchronisation to music and so on.

 The main problem that consumers run into is having more fireworks than the available number of cues.
-A 12 cue system is fine if you have up to 12 different fireworks (or sections, if you fire multiple fireworks from a cue which we will cover later in the article).
+A 12 cue system is fine if you have up to 12 different fireworks (though you can fire multiple fireworks at the same time from each cue which I’ll cover later in the article).
 But what if you have 20 or 30 fireworks?
 Expanding the number of cues can increase your costs significantly.

 Let’s look at some of the options available to consumers:

-This is a basic starter system and available in what appears to be a vast number of generic (or rebadged) clones.
-These cost £20-£30 from a UK retailer and as low as £10-£15 on Ebay shipped from China although we caution that after sales support with the latter is likely to be lacking.
+These are basic starter systems and available in what appears to be a vast number of generic (or rebadged) clones.
+These cost £20-£30 from a UK retailer and as low as £10-£15 on Ebay shipped from China although I caution that after-sales support with the latter is likely to be lacking.

 Some of these come with a 4 button remote with a sliding cover and these are quite low quality, so look for systems with a 12 button remote where possible, as that also allows future expansion of your system by adding additional 4 cue units.

-These units have received mixed reviews from our Fireworks Forum members.
+These units have received mixed reviews from enthusiasts.
 Some have used these for smaller and informal back garden displays with no issues.
-Some have experienced failures including a well publicised accidental ignition of the cues in a video by Galactic Fireworks.
-So it is important to understand these cheaper firing systems clearly have limitations and we would not recommend relying on them for important shows.
-That said, they’re a great starter unit if you want to get into remote firing and test the water.
+Some have experienced failures, so it is important to understand these cheaper firing systems have limitations and I would not recommend relying on them for commercial shows.
+Personally, I have extensively tested the DB04r and didn’t run into any problems in a back garden setting so I would say these are a great starter unit if you want to get into remote firing and test the water.

-8 and 12+ cue systems based on the DB04r clones
+8 and 12+ cue systems based on the 4 cue systems

-Some systems sold as 8 or 12 cues are in fact two or three DB04r systems linked to one 12 channel remote.
-Similarly, some systems with even more queues feature multiple DB04rs linked to a bigger remote control.
+Some systems sold as 8 or 12 cues are in fact two or three 4 cue or DB04r systems linked to one 12 channel remote.
+Similarly, some systems with even more queues feature multiple 4 cue systems linked to a bigger remote control.
 See above.

 MS12Q and 12 Cue Pro